railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

 * List of contacts: :menuselection:`Partners --> Contacts`,

-* List of posts held by contacts at partners: :menuselection:`Partners --> Contact Posts`.
+* List of posts held by contacts at partners: :menuselection:`Partners --> Contact's Jobs`.

 The three menus above are only three different views on the same data.
 If you correct a contact name on the contact form, this will be modified on all the posts occupied in the different companies.